Inapproximability of Unique Games in Fixed-Point Logic with Counting: Acknowledgments

 \section{Acknowledgments}

 This work was generously supported by the Winston Churchill Foundation through a Churchill Scholarship at the University of Cambridge, UK.
 I would like to express my deep gratitude to Anuj Dawar, whose advice and insights substantially improved the results in this paper.
-I am also grateful to Neil Immerman, as well as three anonymous LICS reviewers, for detailed, helpful comments on earlier drafts.
+I am also very grateful to Neil Immerman, as well as my LMCS and LICS reviewers, for detailed, helpful comments on earlier drafts.